torar9/DeCasteljau-curve/README.md

 # DeCasteljau-curve
-JavaFX application for drawing cubic curve with DeCasteljau algorithm.
+JavaFX application for drawing curve with DeCasteljau algorithm.